 These various sources of law fit together to create our legal system.
-Each part of the system, the courts, the parliament and the executive (Ministers and public service) have separate roles to play.
+Each part of the system the courts, the parliament and the executive (ministers and public service) has a separate role to play.
 In particular, the courts are independent of the parliament.
-This is one reason why Judges are appointed for life.
+This is one reason why judges are appointed for life.

 Australia has a federal system of government.
 There is the Commonwealth Parliament (in Canberra) and a separate parliament in each of the states and territories.
 All parliaments make laws.

 There are also two court systems.
-The federal court system comprises the Federal Magistrates Court, Federal Court, Family Court and High Court.
-The state court system consists of Magistrates', County and Supreme Courts.
-As well there are a range of tribunals and boards that make decisions about individual disputes, but they do not have the same power as courts to "make law".
+The federal court system comprises the Federal Circuit Court, Federal Court, Family Court and High Court.
+The state court system consists of Magistrates’, County and Supreme Courts.
+As well, there are a range of tribunals and boards that make decisions about individual disputes, but they do not have the same power as courts to “make law”.

-The main source of law is parliament-made.
+Most law is parliament-made.
 The process to make laws is similar in both the federal and state parliaments.
 Laws made by parliaments are called statutes, Acts or legislation.
 A draft Act is called a Bill.
-A Bill is debated by the parliamentarians and if it is passed by a majority in both Houses of Parliament it becomes an Act.
+A Bill is debated by parliamentarians and if it is passed by a majority in both Houses of Parliament it becomes an Act.

-In addition to Acts of Parliament, there are laws covering administrative details or other matters not easily dealt with in an Act.
-Parliament can delegate to a public authority, a local council, a Minister controlling a government department, or a public servant the power to make regulations, rules, ordinances or local laws.
+In addition to Acts of parliament, there are laws covering administrative details or other matters not easily dealt with in an Act.
+Parliament can delegate the power to make regulations, rules, ordinances or local laws to a public authority, a local council, a minister controlling a government department, or a public servant.
 These types of laws are known as delegated legislation.

 Victorian Acts apply to those living in Victoria and to the courts and judges within Victoria.
 Commonwealth Acts apply to the whole of Australia and to the courts and judges handling Commonwealth or federal law.
 The Constitution (see below) sets out which parliament has responsibility for different aspects of government.